 Writing down goals can have an incredible impact on your ability to accomplish them.
 A study at Dominican University revealed that students who wrote down their goals had a drastically higher rate of reaching them than students who didn’t write their goals down.
-The act of writing them down causes you to consider what your goals are in the first place.
-It’s also a way for you to make a pact with yourself — you can think of your goal list as a written contract you make with yourself.
-This is what you want to accomplish.
-Now it's written down.
-Writing your goals in your journal also serves as a reminder every time you open it to write in it again.
+The act of writing makes you consider what your goals are in the first place.
+It’s also a way for you to make a pact with yourself — think of your goal list as a written contract.
+Now that these goals exist in your productivity journal, you have to find a way to achieve them.

-A Place for Making To-Do ListsA journal is a great place for you to also keep lists of more immediate tasks.
-Maybe you’re applying to college or graduate school and you have a list of essays and recommendations you have to write.
-Maybe you’re looking for a new job and you're writing your resume.
-Or you’re planning to start a blog and you're making a list of things you need to do in order to get started.
-Whatever you have on your plate, writing these things down in a journal can be an ideal way for you to organize yourself to accomplish these tasks.
+A journal is an excellent place for you to keep lists of more immediate tasks.
+Maybe you’re applying to graduate school and have a list of essays to write.
+Maybe you’re looking for a new job and need to update your resume.
+Or maybe you’re planning to start a blog and have a list of things you need to do to get started.
+Whatever you have on your plate, writing these tasks down in a productivity journal can help you accomplish them.

 - What tasks did you accomplish?

-- How long did it take?
+- How long did they take?

 - What tasks are still on your list?